-Launched by Arnaud Faeh and former Supreme Creative Director Luke Meier, OAMC channels Faeh’s workwear-meets-street line, Carhartt Work In Progress, but with elevated materials and execution.
-OAMC has evolved into a respected fashion label that shows at Paris Fashion Week, and its designers, Luke and Lucie Meier, have recently been appointed as the creative directors of Jil Sander, another label known for its futuristic sense of minimalism.
+Launched by Arnaud Faeh (formerly of Carhartt Work In Progress) and former Supreme Creative Director Luke Meier, OAMC originally sought to reinterpret workwear and military-inspired silhouttes with higher-end materials like Harris Tweed and bison leather, and premium manufacturing.
+Since its launch in 2013, it’s progressed into a respected fashion label in its own right that shows at Paris Fashion Week.
+Recently designer Luke Meier and his wife Lucie have been appointed as the creative directors of Jil Sander, another label known for its futuristic sense of minimalism.

 Originally launched in 2005 by former Supreme Creative Director Brendon Babenzien, it was officially revived in 2015 with a new energy inspired by nautical classics, social justice, and environmentalism.
 An avid runner and native of Long Island, New York, Babenzien mixes graphic tees and socially-aware imagery with upscale menswear like moleskin peacoats, penny loafers, and wide-wale corduroy pants.
 Certain pieces can be pricey, but Babenzien never shies away from explaining his manufacturing processes, and Babenzien always finds ways to use Noah as a platform to express his stances on political and environmental issues.